Frequently Asked Questions for ARRL VE Team Lead

 NEWINGTON CT 06111-9825

-Can I charge more (or less) than the $15 ARRL/VEC fee?
+Can I charge more (or less) than the fifteen-dollar ARRL VEC fee?

 FCC Rules require VEC organizations to agree to assure that, for any examination, every examinee qualified under these rules is registered without regard to race, sex, religion, national origin or membership (or lack thereof) in any amateur service organization.

-The ARRL exam fee cannot be increased, reduced, or waived; the fee is to be applied uniformly throughout the calendar year to ensure every applicant is treated equally and without discrimination.
+The ARRL exam fee cannot be increased, reduced, or waived; the fee is to be applied uniformly throughout the calendar year to ensure every candidate is treated equally and without discrimination.

-The exam fee cannot be increased for a particular group of applicants.
-Therefore, teams should hold back a portion of each $15 exam fee to offset a credit card company’s payment fee.
-The exam fee should be not increased to offset the credit card fees.
+The exam fee cannot be increased for a particular group of candidates.
+Therefore, teams should hold back a portion of each exam fee to offset a credit card company’s payment fee.
+The exam fee should not be increased to offset the credit card fees.
+Additionally, teams should not accept a donation to cover the credit card fee.

-A candidate cancels and says “keep the fee as a donation”.
+A candidate cancelled and told us to keep the fee as a donation.
 What do I do?

 Return it.